charonAMM/charonAMM/README.md

 ## Charon

-<b>Charon</b> is a decentralized protocol for a private cross-chain AMM.
+<b>Charon</b> is a decentralized protocol for a Privacy Enabled Cross-Chain AMM (PECCAMM).
 It achieves privacy by breaking the link between deposits on one chain and withdrawals on another.
-It works by having AMM's on seperate chains, but LP deposits in one of the assets and all orders are only achieved via depositing on the other chain and then withdrawing it on the other.
-To acheive cross-chain functionality, Charon utilizes [Tellor](https://www.tellor.io) to trustless pass data between chains.
+It works by having AMM's on seperate chains, but LP deposits in one of the assets and all orders are only achieved via depositing on the opposite chain and then withdrawing it as either an LP or trade with any address.
+To acheive cross-chain functionality, Charon utilizes [Tellor](https://www.tellor.io) to trustlessly pass commitments(proof of deposits) between chains.

 ## Setting up and testing